 Free cardboard services are not available for loose cardboard in 2023 (i.e., collected in bins).
 This is due to a fall-off in the international market for second-hand cardboard.

 If you have small amounts of cardboard such as for when you have moved house or purchased new furniture, they can generally be dropped off free of charge at a council waste depot.

-Why you might get free cardboard recycling?
+When might you get free cardboard recycling?

 Clean cardboard can be a valuable commodity if it is collected in bulk and can be delivered to someone who wants to process it.
-The key components therefore determining collection price are:

 - The quantity it is collected in